Engaging our Students

 The National Association of Women MBAs is a not-for-profit organization dedicated to empowering female business professionals, to assisting women into leadership positions in business and to enhancing the diversity of the workforces worldwide.
 We serve four related client groups: female MBA students, female business professionals and MBA-level entrepreneurs, universities and corporate partners.
 To meet these goals, NAWMBA focuses on four key areas: education and professional development, mentorship, networking, and collaboration.
 This group is active and enjoys movie night, networking events, and the annual conference.

 The Manderson Chapter of the National Black MBA Association is dedicated to developing partnerships that result in the creation of intellectual and economic wealth in the community.
 In partnership with over 400 of the country’s top business organizations, the association has inroads into a wide range of industries as well as the public and private sector.
 The organization provides members with the opportunity to attend one of the largest career fairs in the country as well as a nationally recognized business case competition (of which our case team participates annually).
-This past year, Manderson students helped establish a resume workshop to assist children in Tuscaloosa County Schools.
+An examples of their initiatives is where Manderson students helped establish a resume workshop to assist children in Tuscaloosa County Schools.
+As a proud partner in NBMBAA, we commit $25,000 in scholarship funds to qualified NBMBAA members.
+Learn about our NBMBAA scholarship & apply here.

 CSCMP: The Council of Supply Chain Management Professionals